|211C.03||PETITION FOR RECALL; FORM AND CONTENT.|

 If the special master determines that these standards have been met, the report must include a statement of the specific facts and grounds for the recall petition.

-Subd.
-3. Supreme Court; decision.
-The Supreme Court shall review the report of the special master and make a decision on the petition within 20 days.
+The supreme court shall review the report of the special master and make a decision on the petition within 20 days.
 If the court decides that the standard expressed in subdivision 2 has not been met, the court shall dismiss the petition.
 If the court decides that the standard for decision expressed in subdivision 2 has been met, the court shall prescribe, by order to the secretary of state, the statement of the specific facts and grounds that must appear on the petition for recall issued under section 211C.06.
 If the court dismisses a petition under this section because the persons proposing the petition have acted in bad faith in violation of section 211C.09, the court may assess the persons proposing the petition for reasonable costs of conducting the proceeding.

 Within five days of receiving certification of a petition under section 211C.06, the governor shall issue a writ calling for a recall election, unless the election cannot be held before the deadline specified in the Minnesota Constitution, article VIII, section 6.
 A recall election must be conducted, and the results canvassed and returned, in the manner provided by law for the state general election.